 A wildfire event is initiated when a source of significant heat is introduced into the combustible materials present (typically referred to as a "fuelbed"), and ignition occurs if the thermodynamic conditions are supportive.
 In this initial ignition phase the mechanisms involved are determined by 1) the nature and intensity of the ignition source, and 2) the combustible nature of the fuelbed.
-As a wildfire enters the phase where it moves from one location to another there are other basic mechanisms that affect wildfire behavior nature and intensity; those that are associated with terrain conditions (slope and aspect) and winds.
-For example, given a constant supply of readily combustible fuel, wildfire advances at a greater rate as terrain slope increases, and potentially even greater rates if the is also a wind blowing in an upslope direction.
-Differing slope/aspect combinations (e.g. south-facing slopes versus those that are north-facing) will have different micro-climatological regimes that can result in different vegetation formations.
-As will be discussed subsequently, different vegetation formations can then have correspondingly significantly different fuel models which then sets into motion differing wildfire behavior-controlling mechanisms.
+Other basic mechanisms that affect wildfire behavior nature and intensity include the influence of terrain conditions (slope and aspect) and winds on rates of advance, intensities, and residence time at a particular location.
+Given a constant supply of fuel, wildfire advances at a greater rate as terrain slope increases and in directions that are in a direct uphill alignment.
+Differing slope/aspects combinations (e.g. south-facing slopes versus those that are north-facing) will have different micro-climatological regimes that can result in different vegetation formations.
+As will be discussed subsequently, different vegetation formations can have correspondingly significantly different fuel models which then set into motion a primary wildfire behavior-controlling mechanism.